ZhiangChen/gps_vio/README.md

 # gps_vio

-A ROS package: GPS-aided VIO based on Realsense T265 and PX4
+A ROS package: GPS-aided VIO using a factor graph that fuses VIO from Realsense T265 and GPS from PX4

 ## Installation
 #### Dependences